Chemsex

 Loss of consciousness

-If you choose to use G, avoid alcohol completely- and make sure the dose is lower than 1mg per 1.5hours.
+We cannot emphasise this enough: If you choose to use G, avoid alcohol completely and make sure the dose is lower than 1mg per 1.5hours.
+GHB and Alcohol are a FATAL COMBINATION and carry a very heightened risk of loss of life.

 Sudden loss of awareness